Opinion | The key difference between standing up for democracy in Ukraine and Taiwan

-Paradoxically — and worryingly — it may also vindicate Chinese diplomacy, which has tried for decades to deny international recognition to the most likely next target of aggression: Taiwan.
+Paradoxically — and worryingly — it might also vindicate Chinese diplomacy, which has tried for decades to deny international recognition to the most likely next target of aggression: Taiwan.

-If a Chinese invasion force did cross the Taiwan Straits, it would land not on a U.N. member, but an ex-U.N. member: The Republic of China, as Taiwan is formally known, was expelled and replaced by the People’s Republic in October 1971.
-Today, only 13 small countries, plus the Holy See still afford Taiwan full diplomatic recognition.
+If a Chinese invasion force did cross the Taiwan Strait, it would land not on a U.N. member but an ex-U.N. member: The Republic of China, as Taiwan is formally known, was expelled and replaced by the People’s Republic in October 1971.
+Today, only 13 small countries, plus the Holy See, still afford Taiwan full diplomatic recognition.

 Marc A. Thiessen: Putin was clear about his plans for Ukraine.
 Xi has been just as clear about his plans for Taiwan.